Textile quality is felt by the customer but created much earlier in fabric selection, cutting, sewing, washing and final inspection.

 After this preparation, state your scope, evidence, sample process, MOQ and quality records clearly in the supplier profile.
 Use TR2B contract manufacturing category for the relevant category, the TR2B overview guide for profile setup and TR2B service pages when service listing is the right next step.

-To make the Textile Testing Guide: Shrinkage, Colorfastness, Pilling and Seam Strength decision stronger, continue with these related checks before choosing a supplier or approving production.
+Related checks for Textile Testing Guide: Shrinkage, Colorfastness, Pilling and Seam Strength: review these pages before supplier approval or production release.

 - Textile Contract Manufacturing Guide